aftab4evr/aftab4evr/README.md

 ### Hi there 👋

 Hi!
-I'm Akshay Sharma.
-I'm an experienced software engineer having knowledge in the field of backend and frontend.I've experience working with product based and service based enterprise.Below are my area of expertise.
+I'm Aftab Hussain.
+Software Engineer having 3.8 years of working experience in the information technology and services industry.
+Skilled in Python, Django, Flask, PostgreSQL, Javascript, JQuery, s3 bucket. and DRF.

+Eager to learn, ready for new challenge's and want to work on Angular and NodeJS.

 # Technologies